dwhswenson/gui-ops/README.md

 ### Tests

-Tests use:
+Tests are in development, and are planned to use:

 * pytest
 * pytest-qt
 * pytest-bdd

-Install all of these (pip-installable) and run ???
+After these are installed, the tests can be run with ???TODO???